DavidC001/Embombed/README.md

 - games: they implement the modules game logics and loops
 - main: main script to start the program

-A visualization in modules of the project is avaible at the following link:
+A visualization in modules of the project is the following:
 ![MSP432 circuit diagram - class diagram](https://user-images.githubusercontent.com/40665241/218137124-db3e8991-c1d4-4d16-9f7b-4af2d4c6d502.svg)

 ## Building, Burning, and Running